 Radiographs show activity in the bone that has already occurred over the past several days to years.
 Scintigraphy is a functional evaluation of bone at the time of evaluation.
 Bone activity means active bone formation and it can be detected weeks before any radiological changes.
 This makes a bone scan a much quicker diagnostic method for bone injury.
 On the other hand, scintigraphy will unlikely reflect changes in bone that occurred longer than three to four months before imaging.

 The science behind MRI:

 The body of any animal is composed of hydrogen molecules, which are present in every single tissue.
 Magnetic Resonance Images (MRI) are created by exciting hydrogen nuclei in the body at a specific resonance frequency within a static magnetic field and then detecting the energy released as the nuclei relax.

 MRI for horses:

 Although an MRI is a gold standard for many orthopedic diagnoses in the human medical field, it is relatively new in the equine world.
 Great improvements are being made to this imaging modality for horses and very soon, should become as readily available for horses as it is for humans.
-The biggest limitation for the use of MRI in horses was the inability to position the horses in the magnets designed for people.
+The biggest limitation of the use of MRI in horses was the inability to position the horses in the magnets designed for people.
 These magnets have a narrow doughnut, therefore it is not possible to scan a horse as can be done with a dog or a person.
 In order to obtain good diagnostic quality images, the region of interest should be placed in the isocenter of the magnet.
-New magnet design has been successfully used in areas up to the carpus, tarsus, and neck.
+A new magnet design has been successfully used in areas up to the carpus, tarsus, and neck.